hackbg/fadroma/spec/Factory.spec.ts.md

 all the steps behind the scenes.

-In the future, we hope to expand this functionality to other Cosmos-compatible chains, and allow deploying contracts to multiple chains from the same definition.
+In the future, we hope to expand this functionality to other Cosmos-compatible chains, and allow deploying contracts across multiple chains from the same unified definition.

-For now, we hope that this abstraction expands your horizons about all the exciting and novel things that you can build on a distributed compute backend such as the Secret Network.
+For now, we hope that this abstraction expands your horizons about all the exciting and novel things that you can build on the distributed compute backend of the [Secret Network](https://scrt.network).

 ## See also